 Once media connectivity has been established via an ITU-T H.460.19 server, the gatekeeper shall initiate the Annex B direct media probe.
 The gatekeeper shall make the determination of which endpoint to commence the Annex B procedure with.
 The selection shall be the calling endpoint, but if the NAT type is Type 5, Symmetric, it shall be the called endpoint.
 All genericRequest and genericResponse messaging is from gatekeeper to endpoint and visa versa, and shall not be forwarded to the other endpoint.
 The genericIndication messaging shall be routed end-to-end.

 The gatekeeper shall transmit a genericRequest message containing the OID in Table B.2 and a generic parameter, as per Table B.3, containing an encoded AlternateAddresses element.
 The element shall contain a sequence of AlternateAddress fields containing the detected apparent source addresses for media and control and session id for each session requiring direct media probing.
+Where [ITU-T H.460.19] clause.7.2 Multiplex media mode is employed, the AlternateAddress element shall also contain the same MultiplexID as the associated outbound multiplex media streams.
 The sessionCUI field shall be omitted.
 Once the endpoint has received the genericRequest, it shall send at least three RTP/SRTP and three RTCP/SRTCP probe packets (refer to clause B.3 for the format) to the corresponding media/control address for each session from the associated local media/control addresses for that media session.

 A response to the probe packets is not expected, as this action is designed merely to open media pinholes in the local NAT/FW to the remote NAT/FW.
 Once the probe packets have been sent, the endpoint shall respond back to the gatekeeper via a genericResponse message containing the OID of Table B.2 and an encoded AlternateAddresses element containing a sequence of AlternateAddress fields.
 Each AlternateAddress shall contain the applicable session ID and an endpoint generated sessionCUI identifier for the purpose of identifying, authenticating and allocating received RTCP probe packets.
 The media and control address fields shall be omitted.

 Upon receipt of the genericResponse, the gatekeeper initiates a genericRequest to the other endpoint with an encoded AlternateAddress element containing a sequence of AlternateAddress fields containing the detected apparent source addresses for media and control, session ID and received sessionCUI for each session requiring direct media probing of the first NAT/FW.
+Where [ITU-T H.460.19] clause.7.2 Multiplex media mode is employed, the AlternateAddress element shall also contain the same MultiplexID as the associated outbound multiplex media streams.
 The second endpoint, upon receiving the genericRequest, shall send at least three RTP/SRTP and three RTCP/SRTCP probe packets (refer to clause B.3 for the format) to the corresponding media and media control addresses for each session from the associated local media and media control addresses with the received sessionCUI for that media session.
 Once the probe packets have been sent, the endpoint shall respond back to the gatekeeper via a genericResponse message containing the OID in Table B.2.
 The AlternateAddress element shall be omitted.